achiwa912/daemonlord/README.md

     ^^^^^^^^^|   times for 1 damage.                                |^^^^^^^^^^^^^
     ^^^^^^^^^|   blue slime is killed.                              |^^^^^^^^^^^^^

 Everybody is fighting.
-Umm, shunmin forced to sleep only one out of three.
+Umm, "shunmin" put only one out of three slimes to sleep.  shunmin is more effective against animal or human type monsters.

-Killed one of them.
-Notice `1) 2 blue slimes    (1))` ?
-Because 2-1=1 is asleep.
+Cam killed one of them.
+Notice `1) 2 blue slimes    (1)` ?
+Because 1 out of 2 is asleep.

     ^^^^^^^^^|   times for 1 damage.                                |^^^^^^^^^^^^^
     ^^^^^^^^^|   blue slime is killed.                              |^^^^^^^^^^^^^